afonsocraposo/go-short-url/README.md

 ## Overview

-`go-short-url` is a URL shortener service written in Go (Golang).
+`go-short-url` is a URL shortener service written in Go (Golang) with an HTMX frontend.
 This project makes it easy to shorten URLs for easier sharing and management, while also offering retrieval of original URLs based on their shortened versions.
-It runs on a lightweight HTTP server on port 8080.
+It runs on a lightweight HTTP server on port 8080 with a simple frontend.

 ## Features